xKobi74/LIRS-cache/README.md

 -Wall -Wextra -Wpedantic -O2
 ```
 In a folder 'build' a file 'lirs' will appear executing a program
 ---
+## Input data:
+* cache size
+* number of files
+* name of uploaded files
+## Output data:
+* how many times an input file has already been cached
+---
 ## How to build the tests: